cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 page for more information about supported versions.

 !!!
 Info
-    Starting by November 10, 2022, Postgres 10 reached its final release and is no longer supported.
+    Starting by November 9, 2023, Postgres 11 is no longer supported.

 **We also recommend that you regularly update your PostgreSQL operand images and use the latest minor release for the major version you have in use**, as not upgrading